ms-willfid/azure-docs/articles/active-directory/reports-monitoring/concept-reporting-api.md

 To access the reporting API, with or without user intervention, you need to:

+1. Azure AD Premium P1 or higher
-1. Assign roles (Security Reader, Security Admin, Global Admin)
+2. Assign roles (Security Reader, Security Admin, Global Admin)
-2. Register an application
+3. Register an application
-3. Grant permissions
+4. Grant permissions
-4. Gather configuration settings
+5. Gather configuration settings

 For detailed instructions, see the [prerequisites to access the Azure Active Directory reporting API](howto-configure-prerequisites-for-reporting-api.md).